 Peak seasons for the EBC trek are late March to mid May (spring) and late September to November (autumn).

-Many enjoy trekking in spring because this is when Everest Base Camp is an active site, full of yellow and orange tents, mountaineering equipment and excited summitters.
-Given that the destination of this trek is Everest Base Camp, it’s incredibly special to arrive to the sight of such activity and endeavour.
+Many enjoy trekking in spring because this is when Everest Base Camp is an active site, full of yellow and orange tents, mountaineering equipment and excited summiters.
+Given that the destination of this trek is Everest Base Camp, it’s incredibly special to arrive at the sight of such activity and endeavour.

 Everest Base Camp in the climbing season